MicrosoftDocs/SupportArticles-docs/support/sql/performance/troubleshoot-optimizer-timeout-performance.md

 Now multiply six ways to three join orders and we have a minimum of 18 possible plans to choose from.
 Next, consider that either the clustered or non-clustered index could be used for data retrieval thus multiply 18 * 2 = 36 possibilities.
 If you include the possibility of parallelism and other factors like Seek or Scan of the HoBT, then the possible plans increase even more.
 If you're a math wizard you can figure out that when a query involves 10 tables, the possible plan combinations are in the millions or worst-case hundreds of millions.
 Therefore, you can see that a query with lots of joins is more likely to reach the optimizer timeout threshold than one with fewer joins.

-Keep in mind that query predicates (filters in the WHERE clause) and existence of constraints will reduce the number of access methods considered and thus the possibilities considered.
+Keep in mind that query predicates (filters in the WHERE clause) and existence of constraints and the combination of well-designed and up-to-date statistics will reduce the number of access methods considered and thus the possibilities considered.

 Again, the fact that QO stopped at the threshold does not mean you will end up with a slower query.
 But in some cases you may see slower query execution.